 1 – Pick One Park

 Guests who want to make the most out of their final Disney day should plan ahead and choose only one of the four theme parks to visit.
-By choosing either the Magic Kingdom, Epcot, Disney’s Hollywood Studios, or Disney’s Animal Kingdom, guests can avoid having to make any last minute plans and instead head straight out in the morning.
-By choosing only one park, guests also avoid losing time that would otherwise be spent moving from one park to another on ether a bus, boat, or monorail.
+By choosing either the Magic Kingdom, Epcot, Disney’s Hollywood Studios, or Disney’s Animal Kingdom, guests can avoid having to make any last-minute plans and instead head straight out in the morning.
+By choosing only one park, guests also avoid losing time that would otherwise be spent moving from one park to another on either a bus, boat, or monorail.

 2 – Arrive Early